nathan-b/TolkienEssays/nazgul.md

 (I note that the quote above states they _became_ kings, sorcerers, and warriors.
 It's not necessarily the case that they were so beforehand.
 It's popularly stated that Sauron gave the rings to kings and warriors, but I don't believe that's ever written by Tolkien.)

+For a longer and more detailed discussion of the Rings of Power, please see my [essay](rings.md) on the subject!

 ## Do the Nazgûl still hold the Nine Rings?

 No.